The Qudit ZH Calculus for Arbitrary Finite Fields: Universality and Application: The ZH Calculus for Arbitrary Finite Fields

-This gives us enough tools to present the following useful lemma, which begins to resemble the path-sum formalism: \begin{lemma} If $j \in \mathbb F_q$; and $\omega$ is a primitive $p$th root of unity in $\mathbb C$, then
+This suggests that the H-box for Galois Qudits can also be defined in terms of the field trace.
+Indeed the following essential feature of the H-box holds: \begin{lemma} If $j \in \mathbb F_q$; and $\omega$ is a primitive $p$th root of unity in $\mathbb C$, then

 \end{lemma}